Exercise & Electrolytes

 During exercise you lose two important electrolytes, sodium and chloride, through your sweat.
-Women and slower, beginner endurance exercisers are most at risk.
+Women athletes as well as beginner endurance exercisers are most at risk.
 Also at risk is anyone who has been taking mineral depleting chemicals such as antibiotics or insulin.

 According to John Winterdyke and Karen Jensen authors of the Complete Athlete “By regulating the fluid balance inside and outside the cells, electrolytes are necessary for muscle contraction, relaxation and general muscle metabolism.
 An imbalance in the minerals (sodium, potassium, calcium and magnesium) which become electrolytes in the body can lead to early muscle fatigue and a corresponding drop in performance.
 For athletes, the muscles may feel ‘great’ but they just won’t respond to the demand you place on them.”
 To keep our muscles fueled many of us reach for electrolyte replacement drinks – but beware many are loaded with sugar and artificial ingredients which can do more to deplete your energy than add to it.